jasper-zanjani/notes/devops/README.md

 > DevOps is a way to deliver software with shared pain and responsibility.

 The term "DevOps" began to gain currency in 2009-2010, before the emergence of containers.
 DevOps was a necessary response in infrastructure to the quickening pace of software development that emerged after the emergence of the Agile manifesto. [[39](sources.md)]\
-Features like self-healing, scalability, resource monitoring, automatic DNS management, etc have since become built-in to Kubernetes. [[7](sources.md)]
+Features like self-healing, scalability, resource monitoring, automatic DNS management, etc have since become built-in to Kubernetes. [[7](sources.md)]\
+DevOps provides the cultural and tooling advantage a company needs in order to deliver software more quickly. [[44](sources.md)]

 ## Culture
 > "DevOps is not at all about getting code to production, but rather getting ideas into production and failing quick." [[39](sources.md)]